 Obviously, candidates need an uncommon interest in, and aptitude for, computers, particularly on the highly theoretical level.
 This is a degree for people who want to solve new problems, not execute old solutions.

 There are downsides to pursuing a PhD, and a good candidate for the degree must be comfortable with them.
-First, the process involves a massive time commitment.
+First, the process involves a massive time and labor commitment.
 While most PhDs take four to six years to complete, more than a few extend beyond a decade’s work.
 Your dissertation work will likely be in a very specific area, so you’ll need the perseverance to continue when your work inevitably gets boring and the endurance to complete a long and extraordinarily challenging task.

 Graduate research requires a great deal of self-discipline.
 PhD programs are basically unstructured; you’ll be doing most of your work independently, chasing bad leads and extricating yourself from dead ends.
 A professor of computer science at Carnegie Mellon University warns, “Research can be very rewarding and very frustrating.
 Most students describe graduate school as a roller-coaster with tremendous highs and tremendous lows."
 Those who require close guidance will likely struggle.